Citation for this page in APA citation style. Close

 Robert Hilary Kane

-Robert Kane is the acknowledged dean of the libertarian philosophers writing actively on the free will problem.
-Before Kane, in the late twentieth century, many Anglo-American philosophers had largely dismissed free will as a "pseudo-problem."
+Robert Kane was the acknowledged dean of the libertarian philosophers writing actively in the twentieth century on the free will problem.
+Before Kane, many Anglo-American philosophers had largely dismissed free will as a "pseudo-problem."
 Although, like many others, Kane did not find any traditional libertarian position "intelligible," he has developed a libertarian view according to which even if many of our actions are determined by our existing character, these actions can be free, if we at times in the past freely created our own character (and if we remain free to change it) with what he calls "self-forming actions" (SFAs).
 This resembles Aristotle's view of the formation of character and agrees in some respects with Indian ideas of Karma.

 Since his earliest book, Free Will and Values (1985), Kane has focused on free choices that have moral or prudential significance, as as well as those with merely practical significance.
 He accepts two-stage models of free will as relevant to practical choices, but thinks "something more" is needed for moral choices, which are the grounds for his character-developing "Self-Forming Willings" or "Self-Forming Actions."